bhk/build/example.md

    other targets.
 They can be used as arguments to instances, or in the value of an `in` property, or on the command line.

- - *Aliases* are short names that can be specified on the command line.
-   They can identify sets of other targets to build and/or commands to be executed when they are built.
+ - *Aliases* are short names that can be specified as goals on the command line.
+An alias can identify a set of other targets to be built, or a command to be executed, or both.

- - Properties dictate how instances behave.
-Properties are associated with classes or instances, and classes may inherit from other classes.
+ - *Properties* dictate how instances behave.
+Properties definitions are associated with classes or instances, and classes may inherit property definitions from other classes.
 Properties are defined using Make variables whose names identify the property, class, and perhaps instance to which they apply.
 The definitions can leverage Make variables and functions, and can refer to other properties using `{NAME}`.

  - To support multiple variants, list them in `Variants.all` putting the default variant first, use `make V=VARIANT` to build a specific variant,